The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Ulam stability of non-Archimedean abelian groups

-Assuming now that we have defined the sequence $(\gamma_n)$ so that it satisfies the above.
+Assuming now that we have defined the sequence $(\gamma _{n})$ so that it satisfies the above.
 By (1), the sequences

 converge for every $x\in G$.
-We can therefore define the maps $f_0,f_1\colon G\to G$ by setting:
+We can therefore define the maps $ f_{0},f_{1}\colon G\rightarrow G$ by setting:

 Notice that the space of all $1$-Lipschitz maps is closed under taking pointwise limits.
 Since $d$ is an ultrametric, it is also closed under finite sums.
-It follows that the functions $f_{0}$ and $f_{1}$ are $1$-Lipschitz and hence continuous.
-Since $\psi |_{U}:U\rightarrow B^{1}$ is continuous, by (2), (3) we then have that the map $\psi \colon G\to G'$ defined
+It follows that the functions $f_{0}$ and $f_{1}$ are $1$ -Lipschitz and hence continuous.